SaitoLab-Nitech/sdk-guidance-analysis/README.md

 # Data and Code Used in Our Study

-Paper: Detection of Inconsistencies between Guidance Pages and Actual Data Collection of Third-party SDKs in Android Apps
+- Paper: Detection of Inconsistencies between Guidance Pages and Actual Data Collection of Third-party SDKs in Android Apps
-Conference: 11th International Conference on Mobile Software Engineering and Systems 2024
+- Conference: 11th International Conference on Mobile Software Engineering and Systems 2024 (MOBILESoft 2024), 15 April 2024, Lisbon, Portugal

 Some data are redacted with consideration of respect for the SDK providers.